abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/README.md

 Let's also explore the quality of our alignment with `samtools flagstat`.

 ```
-# if you don't specify an output, fragstat will print to your console
+# if you don't specify an output, flagstat will print to your console

 samtools flagstat sample.bam > sample_flagstat.txt
 ```